Does wearing hats, sunglasses and sunblock prevent our body from receiving Vitamin d?

 Consume fatty fish, mushrooms, eggs, yolk and fortified food e.g. cows milk and cereal, supplements D3 cholecaciferol

 *Results may vary and are different for each individual.
-As such, The Hyperpigmentation Clinic cannot guarantee specific results.
+As such, The Hyperpigmentation Clinic cannot guarantee specific or any results.